ethersync/ethersync/README.md

 ## 🔨 Contributing

 We'd love to receive your patches and other contributions!
 Small patches are very welcome as PRs.
-Before starting to implement a new big feature, please briefly check in with us so we can discuss how it fits in with our ideas for the project.
+Before starting to implement a new big feature, please briefly [check in with us](#contact) so we can discuss how it fits in with our ideas for the project.

 If you're interested in building new editor plugins, read the [editor plugin development guide](https://ethersync.github.io/ethersync/editor-plugin-dev-guide).
 For more information about Ethersync's design, refer to the list of [decision records](docs/decisions/).

-If you find bugs, please [open an issue](https://github.com/ethersync/ethersync/issues) on Github, or [open a discussion](https://github.com/ethersync/ethersync/discussions) to ask us anything!
+If you find bugs, please [open an issue](https://github.com/ethersync/ethersync/issues) on Github!

 ## ☎️ Contact

+Feel free to [open a discussion on Github](https://github.com/ethersync/ethersync/discussions) to ask us anything!
+Other good channels:

 - Mastodon: [@ethersync@fosstodon.org](https://fosstodon.org/@ethersync)
 - Email: <span>e<span title="ihate@spam.com&lt;/span&gt;">t</span>hersync</span>@zormit<i title="&lt;/i&gt;mailto:">.</i>de